Regional Cadet Support Unit (Atlantic): Notable events

 On January 15, 2009, Her Excellency, the Right Honourable Michaëlle Jean, the Governor General of Canada, approved a heraldic badge for RCSU(A).
 The badge was officially unveiled on June 3, 2009 in a ceremony presided over by Her Honour, the Honourable Mayann Francis, Lieutenant Governor of Nova Scotia.

 RCSU(A) participated actively in the 2009 centennial celebrations for the Flight of the Silver Dart and the Cadet Instructors Cadre branch.
-In 2010, RCSU(A) took part in various events associated with the Canadian Naval Centennial celebrations, including the International Fleet Review and Royal Visit of Her Mejesty, Queen Elizabeth II in Halifax, Nova Scotia.
+In 2010, RCSU(A) took part in various events associated with the Canadian Naval Centennial celebrations, including the International Fleet Review and Royal Visit of Her Majesty, Queen Elizabeth II in Halifax, Nova Scotia.

 RCSU(A) was successful in managing a 2009 outbreak of Influenza A virus subtype H1N1 at the Argonaut Army Cadet Summer Training Centre at CFB Gagetown.
 The training centre's Commanding Officer, Lieutenant-Colonel Kenneth Fells, the RCSU(A) Public Affairs Officer, Captain Doug Keirstead, and the staff of the training centre's medical clinic were commended by Vice-Admiral Paul Maddison, who was then Commander of Maritime Forces Atlantic, for their actions in the successful management of the outbreak, which was later the subject of a clinical and epidemiologic case-control study by the Public Health Agency of Canada.
-RCSU(A) staff were praised by local media for their handing of the outbreak in the July 30, 2009 edition of the Fredericton Daily Gleaner.
+RCSU(A) staff were praised by local media for their handling of the outbreak in the July 30, 2009 edition of the Fredericton Daily Gleaner.